LTL Accessorials, Avoiding Them or Getting the Accessorials You Need (and NO OTHERS!)Posted On 29th March 2017

 If you are paying the freight bills, be aware of the conditions the driver will face at the pickup and delivery sites.
 You need to know exactly what a driver will need to do at each end of the shipment.

 The bottom line is that the ONLY time there are no accessorial charges involved is when the driver pulls up to a commercial truck bed high dock for loading and unloading.
 If unloading, the driver will get the freight to the tail of the truck if the freight is light enough, and from there it is the shipper’s or receiver’s responsibility to pull it into their facility.

 If the driver is required to pallet jack your freight off the truck and into the facility, there is a very good chance there will be an Inside Delivery charge.
-The same applies for a pickup if the driver has to go inside more than 5’ off the back of a truck with a pallet jack to get the freight.
+The same applies for LTL-freight pickup, if the driver has to go inside more than 5’ off the back of a truck with a pallet jack to get the freight.
 If you want him to go 50’ inside to pick up or drop off the freight, it will be considered an Inside Pickup or Delivery, and if there are stairs or another floor involved, it is a White Glove Pickup or Delivery.

 Keep in mind that it is the driver’s sole discretion whether to use the liftgate.
 It is considered a safety decision often, and per the Carrier Tariff a freight payer will have no real grounds to dispute such a charge.
 A driver on a delivery may opt to use his liftgate if the receiver does not aggressively move the freight off the truck on their own.
 The driver does not have to wait more than 15 minutes or so to get unloaded.
 Regardless of whether the liftgate is used due to driver convenience or receiver incompetence, the freight payer is completely liable for such extra charges.